xcfw/devops-test/kubernetes.md

 # Kubernetes and docker

-1. Install and run minikube if you don't have it already.
-If you have docker-desktop you just enable minikube in the settings.
-Now create a dockerfile for the app in this repo.
+1. Let's create a `Dockerfile` for the app in this repo.
 `sha-service` is a simple app, that will accept hex values with http post and print it out with http get requests.

 <details><summary>Description of the sha-service</summary>